 An easy mistake to make is to offer information on your organisation's vision goal and objectives rather than information on the research question.
-For example: "we are conducting research into social attitudes towards sexual and reproductive health of teenagers," is a good neutral way to present the information.
+"We are conducting research into social attitudes towards sexual and reproductive health of teenagers," is a good, neutral way to present the information.